redhat-composer-ai/cluster-gitops/components/operators/rhbk/README.md

 The Red Hat Build of Keycloak requires providing a Postgresql instance if persistence is required.
 This component creates secrets for the database credentials, creates a Postgres StatefulSet and Service, and patches the Keycloak CR to connect.

-NOTE: Do not store important credentials for databases in Secrets in a non-poc environment.
+NOTE: Do not store important credentials for databases in Secrets in a non-proof of concept environment.